Higher education tuition fees for first-year students from 2018/2019 academic year

 Full tuition fee for other students

-You will have to pay the full tuition fee if you:
+You must pay the full tuition fee if you:

 - were enrolled in a Dutch higher education institution before the 2018/2019 academic year;